bumps/bumps/doc/guide/index.rst

 Bumps is designed to determine the ideal model parameters for a given set of measurements, and provide uncertainty on the parameter values.
-This is an inverse problem, where data can be predicted from theory, but theory cannot be directly inferred from data.
-This means that bumps must search through parameter space, calling the theory function many times, to find the parameter values that are most consistent with the data.
+This is an inverse problem, where measured data can be predicted from theory, but theory cannot be directly inferred from measured data.
+This means that bumps must search through parameter space, calling the theory function many times to find the parameter values that are most consistent with the data.

 Unlike traditional Levenburg-Marquardt fitting programs, Bumps does not require normally distributed measurement uncertainty.
-If a measurement comes from counting statistics, for example, you can set your model to use poisson probability rather than gaussian probability.
+If a measurement comes from counting statistics, for example, you can define your model with poisson probability rather than gaussian probability.
 Parameter values can have constraints.
-For example, if the size of a sample is known to within 5%, the size parameter in the model can set to a gaussian distribution with a deviation of 5%.
+For example, if the size of a sample is known to within 5%, the size parameter in the model can set to a gaussian distribution with a standard deviation of 5%.
 Simple bounds are also supported.
 Parameter expressions allow you to set the value of a parameter based on other parameters, which allows simultaneous fitting of multiple datasets to different models without having to define a specialized fit function.